kryxeno/blok-tech/blok-tech.wiki/story.md

 # Job Story

+In order to better understand the features, I have created a few job stories that in one sentence describe what the feature is.
+The focus is on the functionality of the feature.
+I will then choose one of the job stories to develop the feature.

 ![ja](./images/job-stories.jpeg)

 1. Wanneer ik een app open wil ik een account aan kunnen maken, omdat ik mijn gegevens op wil slaan.
 (Account)